The Best 10mm Pistols in 2023

 Obviously, it’s more important to pick up a durable pistol if you plan to use it for tactical activities or hunting.
 But it’s certainly important for everyone, even if you mostly plan to use it on a range.

-Ultimately, each of the above 10mm pistols are great choices overall, especially compared to the glut of firearms you can find on the market these days.
+Ultimately, each of the above 10mm pistols are great choice overall, especially compared to the glut of firearms you can find on the market these days.

-But we feel that the Glock 20 10mm Gen 4 Pistol is the best choice overall for its versatility, safety features, and overall ease of use.
+But we feel that the Sig P3230 XTEN is the best choice overall for its versatility, safety features, and overall ease of use.
 It represents everything you could want in a staple sidearm for multiple purposes.

-Hopefully, one of the above weapons is a great fit for your needs.
+We hope one of the mentioned weapons aligns well with your needs.
 Good luck and good hunting!

 In Testing